olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Omnitrace
 ---------

-OLCF provides installations of AMD's [Omnitrace](https://github.com/AMDResearch/omnitrace) profiling tools on Frontier.
+OLCF provides installations of AMD's `Omnitrace <https://github.com/AMDResearch/omnitrace>`_ profiling tools on Frontier.
-AMD provides documentation on the usage of Omnitrace at [](https://amdresearch.github.io/omnitrace/).
+AMD provides documentation on the usage of Omnitrace at `<https://amdresearch.github.io/omnitrace/>`_.
 This section details the installation and common pitfalls of the ``omnitrace`` module on Frontier.

 Unlike ``omniperf``, the ``omnitrace`` module only relies on a ROCm module (``amd``, ``amd-mixed``, or ``rocm``).